Best Family Beaches in Hawaii: A Local Mom's Guide to Every Island

 Punalu'u Black Sand Beach

-The Details: Some shade from palm trees and pavilions.
-Restrooms available, no showers.
-Dirt parking lot, usually available.
+The Details: Some shade.
+Restrooms, no showers.
+Dirt lot.
 No lifeguards.
-Not safe for swimming, visit for turtles and the unique black sand.
+Not safe for swimming, visit for the turtles and the black sand.

 Spencer Beach Park (Ohaiula Beach)